Jascit/Voxory/README.md

 * thread count
 * language

-A proper configuration system is planned.
+A proper dynamic configuration system is planned.

 ---